Back in school, my teachers used to say, “always do the right thing, at the right place, at the right time.”

 Instead, don't wait too long to learn that checking stats should be for strategic analysis and not to simply "feel good" about yourself or your business.

-I believe rest and play are essential to life and business but as a new home-based entrepreneur, I'm all too familiar with the temptation to spend too long watching TV, scrolling through social media, lounging around, playing games, and watching movies.
-Entrepreneurship equals freedom, after all, right?
+I believe rest and play are essential to life and business but as a new home-based entrepreneur, I'm all too familiar with the temptation to spend too much time watching TV, scrolling through social media, lounging around, playing games, and watching movies.
+Entrepreneurship equals freedom after all, right?

 Well, it depends.
 Having no discipline, schedule, or boundaries especially when working from home is a guaranteed way to end up back in a 9-5 job.
 Instead, schedule your breaks (between tasks, during weekends, and regular vacations) and make sure you consider both the length and the quality of your downtime as well.